Berkeley-MDes/tdf-fa23-Yang.Cen/README.md

 ## Selecting inflatable life vest on the market

 We have found some well developed inflatable life vest on amazon, they are expensive but we got them!

+## We have also met some problem

+The monitor we bought can only accept 5v but the export voltage of a photon 2 is only 2.2v, Weilong is really helpful and he solved the problem.

 # Report 6 - Week of 10/04/2023